modusdatascience/sklearn2code/README.md

 ### An Example
-Here's an example in which an `Earth` regressor is fitted to the Boston housing data set, then converted to Python code.
+Here's an example in which a `RandomForest` regressor is fitted to the Boston housing data set, then converted to Python code.
 ```python
 from sklearn.datasets.base import load_boston
 from sklearn.ensemble import RandomForestRegressor